-Keep reading below to learn more about why are avocados acidic and why you should consume them if you are not on an alkaline diet!
+Keep reading below to learn more about why avocados are not acidic and why you should consume them!

 Health Benefits of Avocados

-According to SFGate.com, Avocados originate from Guatemala, Mexico, or the West Indies.
+Avocados usually originate from Guatemala, Mexico, or the West Indies.

 As their population has grown due to health reasons, Avocados are now commonly grown in various places in America as well as the entire world.

 In America, the majority of avocados are grown in California.

 America has very good climates for avocado growing in different regions, and we usually have an abundance of them during all seasons due to this!
 Check out these reasons to eat avocados!

 Based on several studies in animals, it was discovered that avocado oil has multiple different benefits to the heart.

 A study conducted on rabbits compared avocado oil to olive, corn, and coconut oil, and it was discovered that avocado possesses positive effects on blood cholesterol levels when used consistently.

 Both olive oil and avocado oil were effective in increasing HDL (which is the good cholesterol).